giladrv/secret-json-secrets/README.md

 # secret-json-secrets
-Hide secrets defined in a secret Json
+Hide secrets defined in a secret Json.